Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Comparisons

-The comparison between warm, hot, and all gas to the dark matter halos is also presented in Figure~\ref{fig: median_plot} where the radial profiles of the median values (and their 16th and 84th percentiles) of the shape parameters $s$, $q$, and $T$ for all 25 galaxies are presented.
-While we have presented a comparison of cold gas to dark matter thus far, we omit cold gas from the following due to the difference in the radial extent of cold gas and dark matter.
+The comparison between warm, hot, and all gas to dark matter halos is also presented in Figure~\ref{fig: median_plot} where the radial profiles of the median values (and their 16th and 84th percentiles) of the shape parameters $s$, $q$, and $T$ for all 25 galaxies are presented.
+While we have also compared cold gas to dark matter, we omit cold gas from the following due to the difference in the radial extent of cold gas and dark matter.
 The most striking difference in these profiles is in the first two columns, showing the shape parameters $s$ and $q$, where the gas radial profiles deviate significantly from the dark matter radial profiles.
 The final column, showing the radial profile of the triaxiality parameter $T$, shows lesser of a degree of deviation from dark matter.
 Here, the higher degree of prolate morphologies, as illustrated by Table~\ref{tab: median_percentile}, is also apparent.
 While warm, hot, and all gas show radial profiles of $T$ that are higher on average, warm gas shows the most extreme deviation from the dark matter $T$ radial profile.

-However, all of the shape parameter radial profiles converge with the dark matter at larger radii.
-As the temperature of the gas increases, the convergence of the median values and 16th (84th) percentiles happens at smaller radii, with this convergence beginning at roughly $150 \rm kpc$ and $100 \rm kpc$ for $s$, $125 \rm kpc$ and $45 \rm kpc$ for $q$, for warm and hot gas respectively.
+However, all of the shape parameter radial profiles align for dark matter at larger radii.
+As the temperature of the gas increases, the alignment of the median values and 16th (84th) percentiles happen at smaller radii, with this alignment beginning at roughly $150 \rm kpc$ and $100 \rm kpc$ for $s$, $125 \rm kpc$ and $45 \rm kpc$ for $q$, for warm and hot gas respectively.
 When considering the 16th (84th) percentile for the triaxiality parameter, there is significantly more overlap between hot gas and dark matter than between warm gas and dark matter.
 Hot gas and dark matter overlap for almost the entirety of the radial profile.
 Additionally, the median value of the triaxiality parameter for hot gas and dark matter have remarkably similar values after about $75 \rm kpc$.
-In contrast, the warm gas and dark matter triaxiality parameters are initially within 0.2 of each other before diverging around $25 \rm kpc$, only until beginning to converge after about $60 \rm kpc$.
+In contrast, the warm gas and dark matter triaxiality parameters are initially within 0.2 of each other before beginning to deviate from one another around $25 \rm kpc$, only until beginning to align again after about $60 \rm kpc$.